-Trigonometry is studied the second term and Analytics third term.
 NATURAL SCIENCE: This part of the course includes Geology (10 weeks), Physics (10 weeks), Chemistry (10 weeks), Botany (10 weeks), Astronomy (8 weeks), Zoölogy (8 weeks).
 As far as is profitable the work is in the field.
 The student is taught to analyze flowers, classify minerals and fossils, and to collect and preserve specimens.
 Apparatus is constructed and experiments made.
 Outlines, charts, cabinets, manikins, skeletons, microscopes, a planetarian, tellurian, a telescope are used by the students.
 Our aim is not to exhaust the subject, but to make of every student an enthusiastic amateur scientist.
-(See article headed "Natural "Science," page 37.
+(See article headed "Natural Science," page 37.)

-LATIN: First Latin, Cæsar and Virgil are read.
-(See Latin, page 46.)
-GENERAL HISTORY: See Curriculum and General History Topic, pages 18 and 41.
-LITERATURE: See General Literature, page 36.
+LATIN: First Latin and Cæsar are read.
+(See Latin, page 45.)
+GENERAL HISTORY: See Curriculum and General History Topic, pages

-ADVANCED RHETORIC: One term will be given to Advanced Rhetoric or the Philosophy of Rhetoric, and one term to History of Civilization.
 Degree of B. S. is given on completion of this course.
-Graduating fee.
+Graduating fee, \$5.00.